netuno-org/doc/docs/academy/cluar/dictionaries.md

 sidebar_label: Dictionaries
 ---

+How to translate the website interface's fixed text.

 ## Introduction

 **Dictionaries** is the system for translating the website interface's fixed text — labels, messages, button text — things that aren't page content, but text "embedded" in the code, and which still needs to exist in every language.